 It’s easy to see how this could entice kids to spark their creativity and compose stories that could lead to fame and fortune.
 And while we can all probably agree that it’s generally a good thing when kids want to take pen to paper (or, in this case, thumb to screen), Wattpad has a dark side that parents need to know about.

-Inappropriate Content is Rampant
+Inappropriate Content is Rampant on Wattpad

 One of the most popular genres on Wattpad is romance, which often leads to a rating of “Mature” on the site.
 Stories tagged as Mature can include: